What is Tai Chi?

 Tai Chi forms and Qigong offered.

-The style of Tai Chi I teach is Yang style.
+The styles of Tai Chi I teach are Yang and Sun.

-These are the forms I am currently qualified to teach in Taiji and Qigong (accredited through BHQA):
+These are the forms I am currently qualified to teach in Taiji (accredited through The Deyin Institute) and Health Qigong (accredited through BHQA):

 List of qualifications with Deyin